 - examples of RSS readers for mobile users

 For more information consult linking to non-Government of Canada websites.

 - RSS feeds are a convenient way to monitor information from a variety of sources, allowing you to customize how you receive and process notifications of new content.

 - RSS feeds are a good alternative to subscribing to updates via email.
 You do not have to provide personal information (such as an email address) to subscribe to an RSS feed, and you do not run the risk of missing important updates because an email gets deleted or caught in your spam filter.

 - A feed reader allows you to subscribe to news, blogs and other frequently updated content and view the new information at your convenience, separate from your email inbox.

-- RSS feeds are also easier to manage because the feeds are grouped together by feed, showing at a glance how many items you have not yet read.
+- RSS feeds are easier to manage because updates are grouped together by feed, showing at a glance how many items you have not yet read.